 Skip to main content

-Directed by Michelle Birkett, PhD, the CONNECT Complex Systems and Health Disparities Research Program is focused around elucidating the complex mechanisms driving the health disparities of stigmatized populations, in particular gender and sexual minorities.
-CONNECT hopes to build research capacity in this area by strategically growing an interdisciplinary cadre of scholars addressing issues health disparities from a systems perspective.
+Directed by Michelle Birkett, PhD, the CONNECT Complex Systems and Health Disparities Research Program focused around elucidating the complex mechanisms driving the health disparities of stigmatized populations, in particular gender and sexual minorities.
+CONNECT built research capacity in this area by strategically growing an interdisciplinary cadre of scholars addressing issues health disparities from a systems perspective.
+Patrick Janulis, PhD, served as the program's associate director.

 Why Complex Systems and Health Disparities?